CaseZheng/YouCompleteMe/test/README.md

 * Make sure you have docker installed (duh)
 * Run `./docker/manual/run`.
-  * This will use a Vim build with python 3
-  * If you want python2, run `./docker/manual/run --py 2`
 * You should now be in the container.
 Your YCM checkout is now mounted in `$HOME/YouCompleteMe`
 * Run the following setup:
   * `cd YouCompleteMe`
-  * `python3 install.py --clangd-completer`
+  * `python3 install.py --ts-completer --clangd-completer --java-completer`
   * `sudo -H pip3 install -r python/test_requirements.txt`
 * Run the tests:
   * `./test/run_vim_tests`